-- It contradicts his entire line of argument in Romans 9-11.
+It contradicts his entire line of argument in Romans 9-11.

-For instance, Paul writes: “For I could wish [potential imperfect—”I kept being on point of wishing"] that I myself were anathema from Christ for my brethren’s sake, my kinsmen according to the flesh" (Romans 9:3).
+For instance, Paul writes: “For I could wish [potential imperfect—”I kept being on point of wishing"] that I myself were anathema from Christ for my brethren’s sake, my kinsmen according to the flesh" (Rom.
+9:3).

-The gospel is still God’s power to save both Jew and Greek (Romans 1:16), and all who possess hearts that are “honest and good” (Luke 8:15) will accept it.
+The gospel is still God’s power to save both Jew and Greek (Rom.
+1:16), and all who possess hearts that are “honest and good” (Lk.
+8:15) will accept it.
 The only “hope” for Israel is in the cross of Christ (see Acts 26:6-23).

 - Bloomfield, S. T. 1837.
 The Greek Testament with English Notes.
 Vol. 1.
 Boston, MA: Perkins & Marvin.

 - Godet, F. 1879.
 Commentary on the Gospel of Luke.
 Vol. 2.
 Edinburgh, Scotland: T. & T. Clark.